benbjohnson/agency/README.md

 # Agency

-> A fast user agent string parser for Go.
+Agency is a fast user-agent parser in pure Go.
+It uses a simple tokenizer and weighted tokens to determine the correct device type, category and browser.

 ## Usage